SelinaFischer/unmasking_hidden_cyber_threats_t5/README.md

 - **Our instructors and mentors** at Code Institute for their consistent guidance and encouragement throughout this bootcamp.
 - **Our teammates** who supported each other, contributed valuable ideas, and helped complete this Hackathon with a shared sense of ownership.

-This bootcamp has been one of the most rewarding experiences in our learning journey.
-We are proud of the knowledge, practical skills, and resilient mindset we’ve built along the way  and look forward to applying them in the real world.